'I'm making my dreams real'

 Video

-Syrian refugee children are performing a poem they've written at this year's BBC Proms.
+Syrian refugee children get ready to perform at this year's BBC Proms.

-It's part of a project by the literary charity English PEN, called Brave New Voices.

 -